Pacific Islanders in Publishing

 (he/him)

-Nic Naitanui—affectively known as NicNat—is the well-known, widely respected and much-loved ruckman of the West Coast Eagles AFL team.
+Nic Naitanui—affectively known as NicNat—is the widely respected and much-loved ruckman of the West Coast Eagles AFL team.
 Nic was born in Sydney to Fijian parents, before his family moved to Western Australia.
 Outside of football, Nic is committed to giving back to the community.
-Nic's first book for children is Little Nic's Big Day.
+Nic's first children book is Little Nic's Big Day.

 Anthology Editors